Generative AI at Work: Conclusion

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the impacts of AI model deployment on measures of productivity and performance by pre-AI worker tenure, defined as the number of months an agent has been employed when they receive access to the AI model.
-Panel A plots the average handle time or the average duration of each technical support chat.
-Panel B graphs chats per hour, or the number of calls an agent can handle per hour.
-Panel C plots the resolution rate, and Panel D plots net promoter score, an average of surveyed customer satisfaction.
-All specifications include agent and chat year-month, location, and company fixed effects and standard errors are clustered at the agent level. \end{singlespace} \end{footnotesize}

 \begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure plot the relationship between productivity and job tenure.
-The red line plots the performance of always-treated agents, those who have access to AI assistance from their first month on the job.
-The blue line plots agents who are never treated.
-The green line plots agents who spend their first four months of work without the AI assistance, and gain access to the AI model during their fifth month on the job.
-95th percent confidence intervals are shown. \end{singlespace} \end{footnotesize}
+The short dashed red line plots the performance of always-treated agents, those who have access to AI assistance from their first month on the job.
+The long dashed blue line plots agents who are never treated.
+The solid green line plots agents who spend their first four months of work without the AI assistance, and gain access to the AI model during their fifth month on the job.
+95\% confidence intervals are shown.
+Observations are at the agent-month level. \end{singlespace} \end{footnotesize}

 \begin{footnotesize} \begin{singlespace} \textsc{Notes}: Panel A plots the distribution of AI adherence, averaged at the agent-month level, weighted by the log of the number of AI recommendations for that agent-month.
-Panel B shows the impact of AI assistance on resolutions by hour, by agents grouped by their initial adherence, defined as the share of AI recommendations they followed in the first month of treatment. \end{singlespace} \end{footnotesize}
+Panel B shows the impact of AI assistance on resolutions by hour, by agents grouped by their initial adherence, defined as the share of AI recommendations they followed in the first month of treatment.
+The regression, outlined in Appendix Section \ref{asec:specifications}, is run at the agent-month level and includes fixed effects for agent, chat year-month and agent tenure in months.
+Standard errors are clustered at the agent level. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure plots the share of AI suggestions followed by agents as a function of the number of months each agent has had access to the AI model.
-In Panel A, the red line plots the adherence of agents with 3 to 12 months of experience at AI model deployment, the green line plots adherence of agents with over a year of experience and the blue line plots the adherence rates of agents with less than three months of experience when given access to the AI model.
-In our sample, the average tenure of agents is nine months.
-Panel B plots adherence over time by tercile of pre-deployment agent productivity: blue is the ex-ante least productive agents, red represents middle-skill workers and green are high-skill workers.
-All data come from the firm's internal software systems. \end{singlespace} \end{footnotesize}